Soviet Dissidence and the Public during De- and Re-Stalinization

 The historiography of the Soviet dissident movement usually takes the end of the 1960s as its starting point and concentrates on turning points at which Soviet citizens began to protest publicly.
 The studies presented here take on a different perspective.
 They explore the gradual development of social behaviors beginning with the transition towards post-Stalinism, i.e., behaviors in public gatherings, or in correspondences – with government agencies or with Soviet as well as Western journalists and politicians, etc. The national public and the dissident counter-public are not viewed as pre-existing opposites in this frame of research.
 Instead, the analysis focuses on the ways in which the legal and journalistic debates constituted themselves in the first place.
 Furthermore, it looks to contribute practices and discourses.

-Currently, the investigation takes place in different formats: The Dissident Library, the archive seminar Bookworm, and a project on court records in the trial against Joseph Brodsky.
+Currently, the investigation takes place in different formats: The Dissident Library and a project on Moscow Dissidents in the Accounts of Pavel Litvinov, funded by the Andrei Sakharov Foundation.

-From April until September 2022, the project was funded by a Memory Work scholarship of the Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany.
+From October 2022 until March 2023, the project was funded by the ZfL and the Leibniz Association’s Matching Support Fund for Researchers at Risk in the Ukraine War and from April until September 2022 by a Memory Work scholarship of the Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany.

 Subproject(s)